-He warms up to it.
+(He warms up to it.)

 The hats ended up making the rounds more than I expected!!

 What else?
 Oh!
-Well, I did leave photographic evidene to my mother, after the party was underway, so I’m pretty sure we completely missed the “Anemone Sticks” – aka pretzels dipped in melted Wilton candy.
+Well, I did leave photographic evidence to my mother, after the party was underway, so I’m pretty sure we completely missed the “Anemone Sticks” – aka pretzels dipped in melted Wilton candy.
 Personally kicking myself, as that was one of my best ideas (and most popular treat!) and I failed to photograph.
 GRRRRR!!!!!

-The “cake” was a happy accident – the Jewel bakery happened to offer this Pull Apart Cupcake cake in the shape of a clownfish.
+The “cake” was a happy accident – the Jewel bakery happened to offer this Pull Apart Cupcake cake in the shape of a clown fish.
 Perfect!

 It wasn’t exactly a cute as the online ad, but it worked….and required no baking by yours truly.